-As the science of restorative practices grows and evolves, we are dedicated to always being on the forefront: pioneering new concepts, new approaches, and new methods.
+As the field of restorative practices grows and evolves, we are dedicated to always being on the forefront of exploring and testing new concepts, new approaches, and new methods.

 The mission of the International Institute for Restorative Practices Graduate School is to strengthen relationships, support communities, influence social change, and broaden the field of restorative practices by partnering with practitioners, students, and scholars.

 Living Restorative Practices — We model a relational approach and honor human dignity in all that we do.
 This is the foundation for all of our work.

 Education — We provide advanced education, professional development, and transformative learning experiences.

 Consulting — We deliver strategic consulting that leverages our relational expertise.

 Research — We generate and disseminate knowledge regarding the influence of relationships on social health.